Ancient Estonia: Early Middle Ages

 The name of Estonia occurs first in a form of Aestii in the 1st century AD by Tacitus.
 However, at this stage it probably indicated Baltic tribes living in the area of Western Lithuania and the present-day Kaliningrad.
 In the Norse sagas (13th century) the term apparently was used to indicate the Estonians.

 According to one interpretation, Ptolemy in his Geography III in the middle of the 2nd century AD mentions the Osilians among other dwellers on the Baltic shore.

-The extent of Estonian territory in early medieval times is disputed but the nature of their religion is not.
-They were known to the Scandinavians as experts in wind-magic, as were the Lapps (known at the time as Finns) in the North.
-The name Estonia is first mentioned by Cassiodorus in his book V. Letters 1–2 dating from the 6th century.
+The extent of Estonian territory in early medieval times is not well attested.
+The name in the form Estonia was first mentioned by Cassiodorus in his book V. Letters 1–2 dating from the 6th century.

 Saxo Grammaticus describes the Curonians and Estonians as participating in the Battle of Bråvalla on the side of the Swedes against the Danes, who were aided by the Livonians and the Wends of Pomerania.
 It is notable that other Baltic tribes — i.e., the Letts and Lithuanians — are not mentioned by Saxo as participating in the fight.

-Snorri Sturluson relates in his Ynglinga saga how the Swedish king Ingvar (7th century), the son of Östen and a great warrior, who was forced to patrol the shores of his kingdom fighting Estonian pirates.
+Snorri Sturluson relates in his Ynglinga saga how the Swedish king Ingvar Harra (7th century), the son of Östen and a great warrior, who was forced to patrol the shores of his kingdom fighting Estonian pirates.
 The saga speaks of his invasion of Estonia where he fell in a battle against the men of Estland who had come down with a great army.
 After the battle, King Ingvar was buried close to the seashore in Estonia and the Swedes returned home.